tinganho/balanced-storage/README.md

 When we arrived at our final syntax.
 We discovered that we could annotate a property and let static analysis discover our toggle methods.
 Let us illustrate what this means:

 When we have a memory leak.
-Essentially what it means is that our heap object graph can grow to an infinite amount of nodes, starting in some node (we use a tree instead of a graph below):
+Essentially what it means is that our heap object graph can grow to an infinite amount of nodes, starting from some node (we use a tree instead of a graph below):

 ![Heap object infinity nodes](https://raw.githubusercontent.com/tinganho/a-toggle-modifier-proposal/master/HeapObjectTreeHorizontalInfinity%402x.jpg)

-And we want to statically annotate that any consumer of this node needs to call an `add` and `sub` annotated methods:
+And we want to statically annotate that any consumer of this node needs to call an add and sub methods:

 ![Heap object infinity with on and off toggles](https://raw.githubusercontent.com/tinganho/a-toggle-modifier-proposal/master/HeapObjectTreeHorizontalOnOff%402x.jpg)